All Episodes

 Now, thankfully, corporate average means that all of the cars in a manufacturer's fleet must average the cafe standard.

-So if you have an SUV that is below what the mileage is permitted to be, they have to have a lot of other podunk little cars that nobody wants in the fleet that get more mileage than the average that is required so that the SUV or the big car big truck balances out the little cars.
+So if you have an SUV that is below what the mileage is permitted to be, they have to have a lot of other podunk little cars that nobody wants in the fleet that get more mileage than the average that is required so that the SUV or the big car, big truck, balances out the little cars.

 The Camaro may be gone.

-Little beanie cars, lawnmowers with seats on them.
+It's all going to be little whirlybird cars, little beanie cars, lawnmowers with seats on them.

 This is mandated because Obama says we've all got to start driving this stuff to save the planet, to save the environment.